≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-Long-term debt forms the majority of Ford Credit’s debt, as shown in the chart above.
+Unsecured debt forms the majority of Ford Credit’s debt, as shown in the chart above.
+However, in recent years, Ford Credit’s unsecured debt portion has steadily declined while asset-backed debt portion has steadily increased.

-Ford Credit’s asset-backed debt is defined as below:
+According to Ford Credit, asset-backed debt is defined as:

 • Term Asset-Backed Securities (as shown in the Funding Structure table) – Obligations issued in securitization transactions that are payable only out of collections on the underlying securitized assets and related enhancements.